redhog/pieshell/README.md

 * RunningPipeline.wait() waits for all processes in the pipeline to terminate.

+As a convenience, RunningItem:s can be retrieved by the name of their corresponding binary as properties of the RunningPipeline.
+E.g.

+    p = ls | grep(-e, ".py")
+    p.grep

 A RunningItem instance represents an external process or a python
 function: